Updated July 2022

 Stage A: Cua Dai Market

 While Cua Dai itself may be home to some of Hoi An’s fanciest resorts, it’s also ironically home to one of its friendliest – and least visited – wet markets.
-The fact that it’s finished by 11am may be the reason it remains so unspoiled; those poolside sundowners tend to make tourists in the area favor a long lie the following morning.
+The fact that it’s finished by 11am may be the reason it remains so unspoiled; those poolside sundowners tend to make tourists in the area favor a long lie in the following morning.

 Good news for early birds.